 Wildlife Tracking

 A wildlife tracking study focuses on tracking mammal footprints to identify furbearers and ungulates.
-This study will help HFR planners to protect mammals while building and operating the new railway.
+This study will help Alto planners to protect mammals while building and operating the new railway.

 A moose with large antlers in the snow.